13.6. All About the Number e¶

 % Now show that e^jz = cos(z) + j*sin(z)

-% Begin with definition of value of e^z.
+% Begin with the definition of the value of e^z.

 % e^z = lim(N = infinity) (1 + z/N)^N